chrisza4/jarmotion/manual_en.md

 ### Sensing your lover emotion

-You can set how you want to take care your lover here
+You can set how you want to take care of your lover here.

 <img src="manual/tab_sensor.png" alt="drawing" width="200"/>

 <img src="manual/sensor.png" alt="drawing" width="200"/>

-In this tab, you can press + to set condition to take care of your lover emotion.
+In this tab, you can press + to set criteria to take care of your lover emotion.
 In the sample screen, I set the application to notify me when my wife is bashful, happy or bored.

 You can remove setting by set the number to be zero.

 ### Profile

-You can change your name and profile image in this tab
+You can change your name and profile image in this tab.

 <img src="manual/tab_sensor.png" alt="drawing" width="200"/>

 <img src="manual/profile.png" alt="drawing" width="200"/>

-If you want to change profile picture, you can press the circle.
+If you want to change your profile picture, you can press the circle.

 ### Last but not least

-We are greatful that you join our wedding.
-We will keep maintain and update this application
+We are grateful that you join our wedding.
+We will keep maintain and update this application.

 Any question.
 Please contach developer: chakrit.lj@gmail.com